Scandal-UK/FluentValidationLister/ReadMe.md

 ## How to use

-For any given endpoint, add the query string _validation=1_ in order to view the validator details for that endpoint.
+For any given endpoint, add the query-string `?validation=1` to the endpoint URL in order to view the validator details, if applicable.

 Example output for JSON;